 (1) The stopping of a vehicle.
 Stopping is any halting, even momentarily of your vehicle.
 You can expect to feel the sting of a warrior’s scanner if you feel a sneeze coming on, and pull to the curb in a No Standing zone.
 The price of safety is $115 for the cost of a parking ticket.
 How about, “I pulled to the curb in a No Standing zone to answer my cell phone.”
 The price of safety, and to avoid a traffic ticket for talking on your cell phone, is a $115 NYC parking ticket.

 (2) Whether occupied or not.
 If you pull your vehicle to the curb in a No Standing zone to run into the store for “just two minutes,” I promise you will find that dreaded orange envelope under the windshield wiper of your car.
 You violated the parking laws of NYC for No Standing.

-YOU ARE NOT GUILTY OF STANDING YOUR VEHICLE in a No Standing zone, if you are actively engaged in discharging or receiving a passenger.
-Ergo, you did not violate the NO Standing law.
-Again, you can’t violate the parking law against No Standing when you stop temporarily (2 minutes or less) to discharge or receive a passenger.
+YOU ARE NOT GUILTY OF STANDING YOUR VEHICLE in a No Standing zone if you are actively engaged in discharging or receiving a passenger.

 That’s too easy, so what’s the catch?

-You can absolutely, positively beat this parking ticket by presenting the proper proof properly, which is:
+You can absolutely, positively beat this no standing ticket by presenting the proper proof properly, which is: